Babelscape/CroCoAlign/README.md

 You can download the official checkpoint at the following link [TBR].

+## Preprocessing

+Under the **src/sentence_aligner/preprocessing** folder you can find two python scripts.

+- **dataset_generator.py** is needed to convert the original xml Opus documents into the jsonl format required for training.
+Under the **data** folder you can already find the preprocessed data for convenience.
+- **precompute_embeddings.py** (REQUIRED) is needed to precompute the embeddings for the data.

 ## Training

+1. Set the variable **core.data_dir** contained in the **conf/default.yml** file to the path containing the preprocessed data for train, validation and test (output of the previous preprocessing step).

-To train a new instance of CroCoAlign, run the command:
+2. To train a new instance of CroCoAlign, run the command:

 `python src/sentence_aligner/run.py param_1 ... param_n`